Common IgE Allergy Symptoms:

 How is it used?

 The allergen-specific IgE antibody test is a blood test used to screen for an allergy to a specific substance or substances if someone has acute or chronic allergy symptoms.
 This is especially true if symptoms are recurrent and appear to be tied to triggers, such as exposures to particular foods or environments, and if other family members are known to have allergies.
+In some cases when the allergy is severe and affects the nasal passage directly patients are referred to an ent surgeon douglas wy for a better diagnosis.

 A variety of different types of allergy tests may be performed by exposing a person to different substances.
 The usefulness of these tests, however, can be affected by skin conditions, such as significant dermatitis or eczema, and by medications, such as antihistamines, steroids (like cortisone, hydrocortisone, prednisolone, methylprednisolone, and prednisone) and certain anti-depressants.
 With some tests there is also the potential for severe reactions, including a severe reaction that may be life-threatening.
 In these cases, the allergen-specific IgE antibody test may be ordered as an alternative, as it is performed on a blood sample and does not have an effect on the person being tested.